Antique stores, art galleries, independent boutiques and buttery croissants.

 Hunt for a Fashion Find

-Reddz Trading is another neighborhood favorite for designer consignment finds, owned by Wendy Ezrailson of former Commander Salamander retail fame.
+Reddz Trading is a neighborhood favorite for designer consignment finds, owned by Wendy Ezrailson of former Commander Salamander retail fame.
 A few doors away, LiLi the First features one-of-a-kind pieces from independent designers around the world – ‘unusual fashion for unusual women.’
 If you’re still on the hunt for more second-hand finds, Ella Rue features high-end women’s designer clothes, shoes and bags that are rotated seasonally.

 A few blocks down, visit The Phoenix, a third-generation family run business originally inspired by a trip to Mexico.
 More than 65 years after opening, Mexican folk art remains, but the fashion-forward clothing hails from the U.S. and Europe.